tby1994/dance/README.md

 # Overview
-For Raspberry Pi-specific code, see the `raspi` folder.
+For Raspberry Pi-specific code, see the `rpi` folder.
 For arduino-specific code, see `arduino`.

-## raspi
+## rpi
+- Raspbian installation
-- Installation instructions
+- Client setup

 ## arduino